GabrielleEaston/space/README.md

 #Title: A working title for the app. ======Space========
-Description: Educational Interactive Web App that introduces Astronomy.
-Showing the Astronomy Picture of the day from Nasa.
-Search the images from NASA.
-Showing the weather and the season on Mars(Post MVP).
+Description: Shows real time inforamtion from Nasa.
+Landing page shows the Astronomy Picture of the day from Nasa.
+Second page let you Search the images from NASA.
 The goal of the app is to bring an interest in learning more about different planets.
 #Wireframes: Mockups of your app on desktop, tablet, and mobile.

 ![imageAlt](https://imgur.com/28AEzPw.png)